sanjeev2001/Digit-Recog/README.md

 </p>

 ## Training Statistics
-After training the model we found a satisfactory accuracy of the tested data and saved this model so that it can be used in the project
+After training the model we found a satisfactory accuracy of the tested data and saved this model so that it can be used in the project.
 <p float="left">
   <img src="/readme/matrix.png" width="350" height="350" />
   <img src="/readme/accuracy.png" width= "500" height="350"/>